pyscajor/WreckAndRescueAtGunwalloe/3D-model-descriptions.md

 * [Dollar 1: View this model on Sketchfab](https://sketchfab.com/3d-models/rcm-1780s-silver-dollar-from-a-gunwalloe-wreck-61fb2e109084482d8f50c3f8c8deea50)
 * [Dollar 2: View this model on Sketchfab](https://sketchfab.com/3d-models/rcm-1780s-silver-dollar-with-concretion-68279aaa74a8458ebfc7d6dd0b9ce2ab)

 Finds of Spanish silver dollars at Gunwalloe are recorded before the mid-19th century.
 Eight were said to have been found in 1866.
 Some accounts mention that local farm boys would come to the beach to eat their dinners and search for coins.
-From their dates, the dollars have been attributed to a wreck of c1784, not been identified in documentary records.
+From their dates, the dollars have been attributed to a wreck of c1784, although no such wreck has been identified in documentary records.

 Stories are likely to have been distorted by the promoters of salvage companies that developed a ‘dollar mine’, on the Castle headland, the site of which is captured in another ‘Wreck and Rescue’ model.
 However, some coins survive, including these, transformed by the wear of the waves and by coatings of concreted sea-bed silt and pebbles.